 Multigrain bread contains various types of grains.
 For example, multigrain might contain wheat, barley, flax and oats.
 Sometimes, multigrain bread also includes seeds in its ingredients, such as sunflower seeds or pumpkin seeds.
 The word “multigrain” simply means there are several kinds of grains in the bread.
 It may or may not mean these grains are whole.

 What Is the Difference in Whole Grain and Whole Wheat?

 Whole grain bread means the bread contains whole grains, typically wheat, and additional grains.
-Whole grain bread might include any type of whole grain — wheat, barley, oats, or a combination, for example.
+Whole grain bread can contain any type of whole grain — barley, wheat, oats, or a combination of these, for example.
 However, not every grain in a loaf of whole grain bread needs to be included in its entirety.
 It’s important to look at the ingredients list to see which grains are whole and which ones are not.
 Whole grains should have “whole” in front of them.

 Whole wheat bread, on the other hand, means it contains whole grains of wheat.
 In other words, whole wheat bread is a type of whole grain bread.

 What Is the Difference Between Whole Grain and Multigrain?

 Multigrain bread is made of several types of grains.
 None of these grains may be whole.
 Whole grain bread contains the entire grain and its three edible layers — the bran, the endosperm and the germ.
 Whole grain bread may include a variety of grains and therefore be considered multigrain.